 Spicy Watermelon Margarita by Rachel Quenzer

 Please let me know if you enjoyed reading this post in the comments below.
-If I've inspired a creation, be sure to tag mention instagram @chefcindyxo!
+If I’ve inspired a creation, be sure to share this post and tag me on instagram @chefcindyxo!